sylefeb/Silice/projects/doomchip/README.md

 ### Other boards?

-The Doom-chip was initially developped on a de10-nano ([MiSTer setup](https://github.com/MiSTer-devel/Main_MiSTer/wiki)) with [VGA DAC](../DIYVGA.md) (or MiSTer IO board) and SDRAM.
-This should still work, compiling with `make de10nano`, but has not been throughly tested in a while.
+The Doom-chip was initially developed on a de10-nano ([MiSTer setup](https://github.com/MiSTer-devel/Main_MiSTer/wiki)) with [VGA DAC](../DIYVGA.md) (or MiSTer IO board) and SDRAM.
+This should still work, compiling with `make de10nano`, but has not been thoroughly tested in a while.